BenTaylorPublic/screeps/README.md

     They should only be used to get the room out of ruts I'm thinking that the ruts can be observed and fixed through this monitoring

+1 Source rooms to participate in minerals
+    Once I start getting more RCL 8 rooms
+    Make it so RCL 8 rooms will also consider low energy rooms that are RCL 8, 1 source

 Buffing

 Make a ranged creep for dealing with other attack creeps